nerc-project/nerc-docs/docs/openstack/logging-in/access-the-openstack-dashboard.md

 The NERC Authentication supports CILogon using Keycloak for gateway authentication and authorization that provides federated login via your institution accounts and it is the recommended authentication method.

-Select "OpenID Connect" as shown here:
+Make sure you are selecting "OpenID Connect" (which is selected by default) as shown here:

 ![OpenID Connect](images/openstack_login.png)